There’s one big reason behind why candidates are successful at fundraising.

 You’re putting up mental barriers that stop you from making any progress before you get out of the starting gate.

-This is what so often prevents good people with great ideas from winning elections.
+This is what so often prevents good people with good intentions and great ideas from winning elections.

 I see it all the time with candidates.